HarrisAsync/drowzalert/README.md

-# Sleepy_driver_detector
+# Drowzalert

-Introducing Sleepy Driver Detector - an innovative solution to prevent drowsy driving and increase road safety.
+Introducing Drowzalert - an innovative solution to prevent drowsy driving and increase road safety.

 ## Description